This is the first article in a 2-part series on Google Drive security. View Part Two here.

-Organizations considering file sharing in G Suite should get very familiar with Google Drive sharing settings and native control features for each tiered G Suite offering, then determine where layered security can fill any gaps the security team identifies.
+Organizations considering file sharing in G Suite should get familiar with Google Drive sharing settings and native control features for each tiered G Suite offering, then determine where layered security can fill any gaps the security team identifies.

 Administrators can limit files to internal use only, restrict access to certain departments or roles, disable sharing, printing, or copying, and blacklist (or whitelist) specific domains.
-Admins can also set up Team Drives—shared spaces used to store, edit, and access files.
-Team Drives belong to a group, not an individual, so files stay put even when the individuals who created them leave.
+Administrators can also set up Team Drives—shared spaces used to store, edit, and access files.
+Team Drives belong to a group, not an individual, so files stay put even when the individuals who created them leave an organization.

-External Sharing Concerns: Passwords vs Open Link Sharing
+External Sharing Concerns: Passwords vs. Open Link Sharing

 If recipients don’t already have Google accounts, document creators must choose between two poor alternatives: forcing recipients to create a new Google account, or sharing an open, public link.

-Unauthorized Insider Access Risks
+Unauthorized Internal Access Risks